huggingface/blog/ram-efficient-pytorch-fsdp.md

 ## Pre-requisites

-First follow the these steps to install the Flash Attention V2:  Dao-AILab/flash-attention: Fast and memory-efficient exact attention (github.com).
+First follow these steps to install Flash Attention V2:  Dao-AILab/flash-attention: Fast and memory-efficient exact attention (github.com).
 Install the latest nightlies of PyTorch with CUDA ≥11.8.
 Install the remaining requirements as per DHS-LLM-Workshop/code_assistant/training/requirements.txt

 # Fine-Tuning